lexingxie/cmLab/content/post/citation_vis.md

 * Statistics on the plot are based on counting citations individually, it could be skewed by one or a few highly cited paper(s), especially for small venues.
 * The paper counts (and hence citation and references per paper) include not just technical papers but also other items such as demos, abstracts for keynote talks, this may skew the average statistics of the reference and citation counts.
 * Where is _conference X_?
 The list of conferences and their grouping is arbitrary based on the biased and limited knowledge of the author, drop me a line or leave a comment if you'd like to see one or more particular conference included.
+* Why there is conference X but not Y?
+There is still some data or software bug encountered by some conferences, I aim to add them as bug fixes go along.

 ### So what?